 Our sales conversion rate at this point was around 1.26%.
 Pretty much average, and nothing to write home about.

-I had a hunch that our sales page wasn’t doing the pro version justice… So I decided to put together an all-new special offer.
+I had a hunch that our sales landing page wasn’t doing the pro version justice… So I decided to put together an all-new special offer.
 Here’s how we did it…

 1. We Made A Better Offer